suriyun-production/mmorpg-kit-docs/docs/pages/034-how-to-integrate-google-play-login.md

 ?>
 ```

-Then create folder in your web folder to place callback page.
-For this example I will create folder name `oauth2callback` then create `index.php` file and copy codes above.

 Then set URI in Console

 Go to API Console ([https://console.cloud.google.com/apis/](https://console.cloud.google.com/apis/)) choose your App project then go to **Credentials**